If you like heavy metal, jazz, or exotic-sounding music you are likely going to be a fan of Phrygian mode.

 It is also common to see the scale known as Phrygian Dominant, and it has the formula:

 This slight change on the 3 allows for more variety and less dissonance.
-This scale is also known as the Spanish gypsy scale, and you may recognize it from flamenco music.

 It is also found in movies, like the intro here.

 Depending on your genre choice you may be using the dominant version more than the regular Phrygian mode.